bio

 3. How can we understand these dynamic roles of technology and people in the messiness of the world and our subjective experience?

 I have had the privilege of working with many incredible research labs in my career.
-I completed my PhD in Computer Science at Queen Mary University of London in the Centre for Digital Music as a member of the Augmented Instruments Lab, led by Prof. Andrew McPherson (now Imperial College).
-I was previously a postdoctoral researcher in the Sensorimotor Interaction Group (senSInt) at the Max Planck Institute for Informatics in Saarbrücken, Germany with Dr. Paul Strohmeier, where I am currently an Affiliate/Visiting Researcher.
+I received my BMus in Electronic Production and Design at the Berklee College of Music (Boston, MA, USA) with Dr. Richard Boulanger.
+At Berklee, I also studied contemporary voice and Baroque and Romantic opera styles.
+I completed my MSc in Computer Science at Queen Mary University of London before doing a PhD in Computer Science in QMUL’s Centre for Digital Music as a member of the Augmented Instruments Lab, led by Prof. Andrew McPherson (now at Imperial College).
+I was previously a postdoctoral researcher in the Sensorimotor Interaction Group (senSInt) at the Max Planck Institute for Informatics (Saarbrücken, DE) with Dr. Paul Strohmeier, where I am currently an Affiliate/Visiting Researcher.
 I also worked on the COSMOS ERC Grant at King’s College London, under the direction of Prof. Elaine Chew.

 2023